brandonconcepcion/DATA-100/README.md

 </p>

 **NOTE**:
-- Week 8 lecture Case Study, so I didn't write notes on those
+- Week 8's lecture was a Case Study, so I didn't write notes on those
 - Week 11 was Spring break

 The main topics covered in the course: